-Alessio Luschi^{a,}, Eleonora Annamaria Borsani Villa^a, Monica Gherardelli^a and Ernesto Iadanza^{a,b}

-^aDepartment of Information Engineering, University of Florence, Florence, Italy ^bDepartment of Medical Biotechnologies, University of Siena, Siena, Italy

-Received 22 March 2022 Accepted 28 June 2022
+- Alessio Luschi^{a,}, Eleonora Annamaria Borsani Villa^a, Monica Gherarde li^a and 4 - Ernesto Iadanza^{a,b} 5 - ^aDepartment of Information Engineering, University of Florence, Florer cr, haly 6 - ^bDepartment of Medical Biotechnologies, University of Siena, Siena, hely 7 - Received 22 March 2022 8 - Accepted 28 June 2022 9

 Abstract.
+10

-BACKGROUND: Navigation portable applications have largely grown during the last years.
-However, the majority of them works just for outdoor positioning and routing, due to their architecture based upon Global Positioning System signals.
-Real-Time Positioning System intended to provide position estimation inside buildings is known as Indoor Positioning System (IPS).

-OBJECTIVE: This paper presents an IPS implemented as a mobile application that can guide patients and visitors throughout a healthcare premise.

-METHODS: The proposed system exploits the geolocation capabilities offered by existing navigation frameworks for determining and displaying the user's position.
-A hybrid mobile application architecture has been adopted because it allows to deploy the code to multiple platforms, simplifying maintenance and upgrading.

-RESULTS: The developed application features two different working modes for on-site and off-site navigation, which offer both the possibility of actual navigation within the hospital, or planning a route from a list of available starting points to the desired target, without being within the navigable area.
-Tests have been conducted to evaluate the performance and the accuracy of the system.

-CONCLUSION: The proposed application aims to overcome the limitations of Global Navigation Satellite System by using magnetic fingerprinting in combination with sensor fusion simultaneously.
-This prevents to rely on a single technology, reducing possible system failures and increasing the scalability.

-Keywords: Indoor Positioning System, RTLS, wayfinding, sensor fusion, health care
+- BACKGROUND: Navigation portable applications have largely frown during the last years.
+However, the majority of them 11 - works just for outdoor positioning and routing, due to their archiecture based upon Global Positioning System signals.
+Real-Time Positioning System intended to provide position estimation inside outlings is known as Indoor Positioning System (IPS).
+12 - 13 - OBJECTIVE: This paper presents an IPS implemented as a nobile application that can guide patients and visitors throughout a 14 healthcare premise.
+15 - METHODS: The proposed system exploits the gec'oc tion capabilities offered by existing navigation frameworks for determin-16 ing and displaying the user's position.
+A hybrid r obin application architecture has been adopted because it allows to deploy the 17 - code to multiple platforms, simplifying maintenance and upgrading.
+18 - RESULTS: The developed application fet the stwo different working modes for on-site and off-site navigation, which offer 19 - both the possibility of actual navigation within the hospital, or planning a route from a list of available starting points to the 20 - desired target, without being within the navigable area.
+Tests have been conducted to evaluate the performance and the accuracy 21 22 of the system. - CONCLUSION: The proposed opplication aims to overcome the limitations of Global Navigation Satellite System by using 23 - magnetic fingerprinting in control atton with sensor fusion simultaneously.
+This prevents to rely on a single technology, reducing 24 possible system failures and increasing the scalability.
+25 - Keywords: Indoor Positioning System, RTLS, wayfinding, sensor fusion, health care 26

-1. Introduction
+1. Introduction 27

-The process of determining a route from one location to another and navigating that route is often referred to as "wayfinding" [1].
-Wayfinding and navigation have been used interchangeably in the literature [2].
-However, it is fair to say that positioning, navigation and locomotion describe different aspects of the whole process of wayfinding.
-"Positioning" refers to the action of localizing something inside a navigable space, while "navigation" can be described as the decision-making process for determining a route to a destination, and "locomotion" is the act of actually moving on a route [3].
-Wayfinding is also defined as a problem-solving process for determining and navigating a route to a destination and recognizing the destination as approaching it.
-Finding their way can be challenging for many people, especially in complex buildings like hospitals, airports and office buildings [4].
-It can be especially challenging in stressful situations [5], due to illness or time constraints.
-In the last decade, navigation and positioning have become significant aspects in everyday life.

-^{}Corresponding author: Alessio Luschi, Department of Information Engineering, University of Florence, Via S. Marta 3, 50139 Firenze (FI), Italy.
+- The process of determining a route from one location to another and navigating that route is often 28 - referred to as "wayfinding" [1].
+Wayfinding and navigation have been used interchangeably in the 29 - literature [2].
+However, it is fair to say that positioning, navigation and locomotion describe different 30 - aspects of the whole process of wayfinding.
+"Positioning" refers to the action of localizing something 31 - Corresponding author: Alessio Luschi, Department of Information Engineering, University of Florence, Via S. Marta 3, 50139 Firenze (FI), Italy.
 E-mail: alessio.luschi@unifi.it.

-$^{0928-7329 \}otimes 2022$ - The authors.
+0928-7329/21/ (c) 2021 - The authors.
 Published by IOS Press.
 This is an Open Access article distributed under the terms of the Creative Commons Attribution-NonCommercial License (CC BY-NC 4.0).